William George Walker: VC action

 Walker was 39 years old, and a captain in the 4th Gurkha Rifles, Indian Army, attached to the Bikanir Camel Corps during the Third Somaliland Expedition when he won the VC.
 On 22 April 1903 after the action at Daratoleh, British Somaliland, the rearguard got considerably behind the rest of the column.
 Captain Walker and Captain George Murray Rolland, with four other men, were with a fellow officer when he fell badly wounded, and while one went for assistance, Captain Walker and the rest stayed with him, endeavouring to keep off the enemy.
 This they succeeded in doing, and when the officer in command of the column, Major John Edmund Gough, arrived, they managed to get the wounded man on to a camel.
 He was, however, hit a second time and died immediately.
 Rolland and Gough also received the VC for this action.

 Later life

-Walker returned to India, and served as commandant of the 1st Battalion, 4th Gurkha Rifles, becoming a brevet lieutenant colonel in September 1904, a colonel in January 1911, and appointed a Companion of the Order of the Bath in June 1914.
+Walker returned to India, and served as commandant of the 1st Battalion, 4th Gurkha Rifles, becoming a brevet lieutenant colonel in September 1904, a colonel in January 1911, and appointed a Companion of the Order of the Bath (CB) in June 1914.

-Walker served in the First World War as commander of the 9th Sirhind Brigade from August 1914 and achieved the temporary rank of major general in 1915, which in 1916 became permanent, as general officer commanding (GOC) 2nd Division.